Sustainable Procurement Indicators

 - Utilizes a life-cycle costing/total cost of ownership methodology in the financial evaluation

-Local communities and SMEs
+Local communities MSMEs and supplier diversity

 - Reserved minimum portion of contracted labour opportunities for local communities